 3) Problem: You’ve built a great website with fresh, compelling content, but there’s no way to engage with customers and business prospects.
 The majority of websites in the survey did not employ common methods to gather contact information from prospects or readers to join opt-in mailing lists, which is often cited as the most important sales tool on a website.
 In the new digital marketing paradigm, your website or blog is where you educate, inform and entertain.
 Your opt-in email list is your most direct way to communicate and engage with your followers, customers and prospects.
 Email marketing delivers incredible ROI, and virtually every digital marketing expert points to an email list as the most valued marketing tool.

 Solution: Websites need to contain opportunities for visitors and readers to receive content site updates via email.
 If after this article you are still struggling with your marketing strategies, it may be worth looking at investing some time and money into a Digital Marketing Agency to find out where you are going wrong, and to guide you in the right direction.
 You can also gather information via registration for free newsletters, webinars or white papers.
 Deliver valued content to your email list and you’ll eventually develop opportunities to create solid customers.
 By the way, you may not like them or even find them intrusive, but opt-in pop-up forms work.
 Jon DiPietro says he likes them as do many other digital marketing experts, and there’s plenty of science to back up the success rate of pop-ups vs. static sidebar web forms.
 Despite the grumblings, the reality is people respond to signup forms that pop, spin and shimmy on the screen.

 How does your website rate?
-Click this link to download the 2015 Control System Integrator Digital Marketing Benchmark Report and to learn if your website lags behind the competition and what you can do to deploy best practices in inbound marketing.
 Have an online marketing question?
 Post it as a comment here and we'll do our best to help.